 - Applesauce – unsweetened to reduce the sugar it gives the pancakes a nice flavor and helps to hold them together.

 - Ground flaxseed – adds some healthy fat and fiber to the Pancakes

 - Butter – I used grass-fed butter, olive oil also works

 - Baking powder – I like to use gluten-free but any baking powder will work

 - Cinnamon – optional but adds a nice hint of flavor to the pancakes

 - Blueberries – optional but this recipe is so good with the addition of the blueberries

 - Maple syrup – adds a hint of sweetness – optional

 How to make this protein pancakes recipe

 - Preheat a pan or griddle to medium heat and spread a little butter on the surface to prevent the pancakes from sticking.
-Pour the batter in 1/4 cup amounts onto a buttered, hot griddle, top with fresh blueberries and cook them for about 2 minutes per side.
+Pour the batter in ¼ cup amounts onto a buttered, hot skillet, top with fresh blueberries, and cook them for about 2 minutes per side.